shivaniRe/shivaniRe.github.io/_posts/2016-2-11-Project-Luther.md

 ---
 layout: post
-title: Predicting movie Gross immediately after release
+title: Predicting Movie Gross Immediately After Release
 ---

 One of my first projects at Metis is to scrape data from the web and apply linear regression to build a model.
 And below is the report of my analysis.